gabekamalakis/morning-10/docs/user.md

 ## Endpoints:

 The end result is to produce an application that allows users to track litter (think Waze or Pokemon Go but for litter).
+This would be accessable to anyone within the Prince George's County area.